-The final electoral roll is produced once the preliminary electoral roll closes on 12 August 2022.
+The final electoral roll is produced once the preliminary electoral roll closes on 1 August 2025.
 The final electoral roll is the roll used for issuing voting papers.
 Copies of this roll may be purchased as above.

-Details appearing in the electoral roll are electors names (surname, then first names) listed alphabetically, the qualifying address, postal address, occupation and voting entitlements.
+Details appearing in the electoral roll are electors names (surname, then first names) listed alphabetically, the qualifying address and voting entitlements.